 NB as discussed in our Video Poker player's guide, this strategy is designed around the most popular Video Poker game - Jacks or Better.
 Once you're familiar with the optimal strategy for Jacks or Better, you can adapt it to suit each Video Poker variation, with only minor changes.

-Regardless of any other strategy you use, you need to remember that the highest payout in Video Poker comes from hitting a Royal Flush when playing 5 coins.
+If you only take away one piece of advice from this article, it's this: Regardless of any other strategy you use, you need to remember that the highest payout in Video Poker comes from hitting a Royal Flush when playing 5 coins.
 The difference in payouts between 5 and 4 can be huge (4,000 to 1, instead of 1,000 to 1) For this reason, you should always play five coins per hand.

 To make this strategy easy to use, we've divided it up into sections, each one dealing with the number of significant cards in the hand you're dealt.
-We then advise you on what to do - and what not to do!

 NB in all cases, High card = Jack and higher, Low card = 10 and below.